mosip/mosip-infra/deployment/v3/mosip/config_server/README.md

 ```
 $ ./copy_cm.sh
 ```
-TODO: copy secrets does not update.
-Enhance it.

 * Review values are updated appropriately. `mosipApiHost` is required.
 You may create your local `values.yaml`.

 * Install